 Effective October 31, 2018, the Corporation and its senior debt lender Vitol Energy (Bermuda) Ltd. ("Vitol" or "Lender"), executed the thirteenth amending agreement (the "Thirteenth Amending Agreement") to the Loan Agreement dated November 25, 2013.
-Pursuant to the Thirteenth Amending Agreement: (i) the principal amount plus accrued and unpaid interest under the Loan Agreement as at October 31, 2018, in the aggregate of \$53.3 million, was converted to principal (the "Third Restructured Amount"); (ii) the maturity date of the Loan Agreement was extended from January 15, 2020 to January 31, 2021; (iii) mandatory early repayments were scheduled quarterly, beginning January 1, 2019.
-In the event the Third Restructured Amount is reduced to an amount less than or equal to \$30 million, the quarterly repayments will be equivalent to a 3.7% of the amount outstanding and 6.7% of the amount outstanding in the event the Third Restructured Amount is reduced to an amount greater than \$30 million; and (vi) payment of the 3% restructuring fee due the Lender under the Twelfth Amending Agreement was extended from November 1, 2018 to January 31, 2019.
-Through subsequent agreements with the Lender, payment of the cited restructuring fee as well as the scheduled mandatory early repayments due in January, April, July and October 2019 have been deferred to December 31, 2019 (the "Deferrals").
+Pursuant to the Thirteenth Amending Agreement: (i) the principal amount plus accrued and unpaid interest under the Loan Agreement as at October 31, 2018, in the aggregate of \$53.3 million, was converted to principal (the "Third Restructured Amount"); (ii) the maturity date of the Loan Agreement was extended from January 15, 2020, to January 31, 2021; (iii) mandatory early repayments were scheduled quarterly, beginning January 1, 2019.
+In the event the Third Restructured Amount is reduced to an amount less than or equal to \$30 million, the quarterly repayments will be equivalent to a 3.7% of the amount outstanding and 6.7% of the amount outstanding in the event the Third Restructured Amount is reduced to an amount greater than \$30 million; and (vi) payment of the 3% restructuring fee due to the Lender under the Twelfth Amending Agreement was extended from November 1, 2018 to January 31, 2019.